-Another Autism Spectrum Awareness day is coming up on April 2 to remind me that we have been keeping a secret from you.
-Autism spectrum in adults can not be seen or even observed by someone who doesn’t know it.
-It still exists for people on the spectrum affecting every area of their life.
+Another Autism Spectrum Awareness Day is coming up on April 2 to remind me that we have been keeping a secret from you.
+High masking autism spectrum disorder in adults can not be seen or even observed by someone who doesn’t know it.
+It still exists for people on the spectrum, affecting every area of their lives.

 What is autism spectrum disorder?